-All budget transfers are documented by the Budget Office and recorded in the county's computerized financial accounting system with the paper documentation maintained in a numeric file as evidence of the appropriate approvals.
+All budget transfers are documented by the Budget Office and recorded in the county's computerized financial accounting system where documentation is maintained with year, period and journal number as evidence of the appropriate approvals.

 Formal budgetary integration is employed as a management control device during the year.
 Encumbrance accounting, under which purchase orders, contracts, and other commitments for expenditures are recorded in order to reserve that portion of the applicable appropriation, is employed as an extension of formal budgetary integration in the General Fund, Special Revenue Funds, and Capital Improvement Projects Fund.
 Encumbrances outstanding at year end are reported as reservations of fund balances since they do not constitute expenditures or liabilities.